 How to Propose Holding an ASA Meeting in Your Area

 Semiannual meetings are the pulse of our Society.
 The meetings enable acousticians to present their work and learn about the work of others, make contact with colleagues, mentor students, participate in the administrative committees that steer our Society, and partake of local culture in the cities where they are held.

 The Chair of an ASA meeting is responsible for overseeing all aspects of meeting planning.
-Chairing a meeting involves a variety of activities including the formation of a local organizing committee and overseeing its activities, working with the ASA Treasurer to prepare a meeting expense budget, and working with the staff at the hotel to run a successful meeting.
+Chairing a meeting involves a variety of activities including the formation of a local organizing committee and overseeing its activities and working with the ASA staff to run a successful meeting.
 The process requires a significant time commitment, and it is important to have an engaged local committee.
 The ASA will arrange for a certified meeting planner to handle negotiations with the hotel and other vendors for meeting services.
 Advice and counsel is readily available from previous Chairs, who are always ready to answer questions and offer suggestions.

 Few forms of service are more important.
 We hope that you will consider taking on this responsibility at some point during your career.
 Should you have an interest in finding out more about what is involved, please consider attending a meeting of the Committee on Meetings.
 These meetings are held on Tuesday afternoon at each spring and fall meeting of the Society.